glew8/Tn-seq_co-infection_analyses/README.md

 See below for specific usage details and software dependencies.
 Please direct any questions on their use or construction to Keith H. Turner (khturner at utexas.edu).

+As of May 2015, this version of scripts is maintained by Sean Leonard (sean.p.leonard at utexas.edu).
+Scripts were updated to use DEseq2 for analyses.

 TnSeq.sh
 ===========